watermelonwolverine/fvttmv/README.md

 Step 1: Get the exe
 -------------------

-### Option 1: Download (not yet supported)
+### Option 1: Download

-Download one of the pre-built fvttmv.exe files
+Download one of the pre-built fvttmv.exe files from `Releases`

 Goto Step 2: Install program